prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/ethereum-hardware.md

 </table>

+## Trading Your Ethereum for Bitcoin, Litecoin, and USD

+If you want to convert your Ethereum into USD or any other form of currency, you can sell your Ethereum on an exchange like [Binance](https://www.binance.com/?ref=16557105).
+This platform allows you to convert your Ethereum into other alternative cryptocurrencies, and even currencies like Bitcoin and Litecoin.

 ## Should you Mine Ethereum?

 While Ethereum mining is profitable, it's not even close to the profitability of [Dash mining](/crypto-mining/dash-hardware/) or [Litecoin mining](/crypto-mining/litecoin-hardware/).